Diamond Caverns

-Diamond Caverns in Park City, Kentucky was discovered on July 14, 1859.
-Tours are available year around; closed Thanksgiving, Christmas Eve, and Christmas.
-Tours last one hour and is a half mile round trip.
+Diamond Caverns in Park City, Kentucky, United States, was discovered on July 14, 1859.

 History

 On July 14, 1859, a slave of landowner Jessie Coats discovered a pit in the floor of a valley near the road to Mammoth Cave.
 The cave was given its name when the first visitor thought the calcite formations looked like diamonds.
 The next day, a survey crew entered the newly discovered cave, and works on turning it into an attraction began.
 The Kennedy Bridal Party was the first to experience the freshly opened display cave on August 19, 1859, after a month of labor constructing the cave for visits.
 The cave has been a tourist attraction for over 160 years, with the exception of brief periods during the Civil War.
-Gary and Susan Berdeaux, Larry and Mayo McCarty, Roger and Carol McClure, Stanley and Kay Sides, and Gordon and Judy Smith (five cavers and their wives), bought the cave property on July 7, 1999 and remain the current owners of the cavern.
+Gary and Susan Berdeaux, Larry and Mayo McCarty, Roger and Carol McClure, Stanley and Kay Sides, and Gordon and Judy Smith (five cavers and their wives), bought the cave property on July 7, 1999, and remain the current owners of the cavern.